dmd-program/dmd-100/practice/daily_design_journal.md

 # Daily Design Journal

-In this activity, you will document a least one object each day for two weeks using your jounral and pen or pencil.
+In this activity, you will document at least one object each day for two weeks using your journal and pen or pencil.
 Keeping a sketchbook or journal with you is a useful habit for tracking observations and ideas.
 In this activity, we will use this practice to make observations about objects that are close to us every day.

 ## Journaling